georgianat10/camera-shop/README.md

 ### E-Commerce Platform that aims to design an online camera gear store.

-This is a updated version of the previous camera-shop, that I'm currently working on it.

-Right now I'm rebuilding the back and one of my intentions is to make different versions of this website based on he type of user.

 ## Prerequisites
 If you want to test this project you have to create your MongoDB database.
 The simplest way is through Mongo Atlas.